Did an Ancient Magnetic Field Reversal Cause Chaos for Life on Earth 42,000 Years Ago?

 After that, the researchers laid out a series of theories about how the changes may have impacted ancient people and wildlife on Earth.
 The Science study is the first to consider a wide swath of possible consequences.

-The study begins with fossilized Kauri trees that died over 41,000 years ago.
-One, which was discovered last January and delivered to Ngāwhā Marae, was the first tree found to have lived during the entirety of the Laschamps excursion, an 800-year period when the magnetic field flipped backwards and corrected itself again.
+The study begins with fossilized kauri trees that died over 41,000 years ago.
+One, which was discovered last January and delivered to the Ngāwhā Marae meeting house of the local Maori community, was the first tree found to have lived during the entirety of the Laschamps excursion, an 800-year period when the magnetic field flipped backwards and corrected itself again.

 The research team analyzed levels of a radioactive form of carbon in the trees’ rings.
 The idea is that when Earth’s magnetic field is weak, cosmic radiation causes more radioactive carbon to form in the atmosphere, so it shows up in higher amounts in the tree rings.
 Because tree rings form with a predictable yearly pattern, they could match magnetic field strength with time.
 They found that during the Laschamps excursion, the magnetic field was about 28 percent of its usual strength and even weaker in the centuries leading up to this time period.